evennia/evennia/evennia/contrib/xyzgrid/README.md

    map/location/Z-coordinate.
 2. The Map Legend - describes how to parse each symbol in the map string to a topological relation, such as 'a room' or 'a two-way link east-west'.
-3. The Map - combines the Map String and Legend into a parsed object with pathfinding and visual-range handling.
+3. The XYMap - combines the Map String and Legend into a parsed object with pathfinding and visual-range handling.
 4. The MultiMap - tracks multiple maps
 5. Rooms, Exits and Prototypes - custom Typeclasses that understands XYZ coordinates.